 "You will be my witnesses in Jerusalem, and in all Judea and Samaria, and to the ends of the earth."
 Acts 1:8

-In light of these statistics, it is clear that there exists a great need for the proclamation of Good News of Jesus Christ in Arlington County.
+In light of these realities, it is clear that there exists a great need for the proclamation of the Good News of Jesus Christ in Arlington County.
 This gospel proclamation, the proclamation of an extraordinary salvation through Jesus Christ, takes place through ordinary means and ordinary people.

-Our church outreach is driven by the public preaching of the Word in our services and by the members of our church actively engaged in personal evangelism.
+Arlington Baptist Church's outreach is driven by the public preaching of the Word in our services and by the members of our church actively engaged in personal evangelism.
 We desire to equip and encourage each member to reflect the gospel in their home, workplace, school, and neighborhood.
 In fact, doing so is part of our Church Covenant (“by a pure and loving example to seek the salvation of our family and friends”).
 Each of us desires to be part of a church that will consistently and winsomely preach the gospel during Sunday services, live out the implications of the gospel throughout the week, and pray for the salvation of family and friends.